 It’s been said that breakfast is the most important meal of the day.
-And it’s true– it can set your energy level and mood for the entire day.
-This is because your body needs energy after your last meal, 8 to 12 hours the night before.
+And it’s true!
+Eating a nutritious breakfast can set you off on the right foot and boost your mood for the entire day.

 In addition, eating breakfast helps stabilize your blood sugar and insulin levels.
 When you’re able to maintain your metabolism, you’re at less risk for developing metabolic syndrome, which is associated with obesity, heart disease, and type 2 diabetes.